 If you do not have a Canvas account when you self-enroll in a course, you will not be asked for a password at that time.
 You will receive an e-mail asking you to finish setting up your account.

-New Science OER textbooks are now available for K-5 and 9-12 and align to the new Science with Engineering Education (SEEd) Standards
+OER textbooks are available for K-12 and align to the Science with Engineering Education (SEEd) Standards.

 The Utah Science OER Textbook Project was started to bring Utah teachers together to create a resource that aligns to the Utah core science standards.
 They are not intended to be curriculum as they do not include labs, assessments, or a teacher guide with answers.
 They are intended as a reference material for students with content to support teachers’ classroom instruction and help make sense of science concepts found in standards.